saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#variantimageassign">VariantImageAssign</a></td>
 <td>

-Assign an image to a product variant
+Assign an image to a product variant.

 </td>
 </tr>